mlitwin/mlitwin.github.io/content/posts/terraform-is-a-json-transformation-language/index.md

 ---
 title: "Terraform is a JSON transformation language with side-effects"
-date: "2020-03-08T21:35:35-07:00"
+date: "2021-04-17T13:55:38-07:00"
 categories: []
 dropCap: false
 displayInMenu: false
 displayInList: true
-draft: true
+draft: false
 ---

-We use Terraform a lot at my work.
+We use [Terraform](https://www.terraform.io/) a lot at my work.
 There's been an interesting learning curve as I've gone from no knowledge of it, to using it in production.
 I had a bit of trouble figuring out a conceptual model - a way of thinking about what it was doing - that worked for me.

 Eventually I found one.